 The first step to rebranding is key, obtaining customer and prospect feedback allows you to shape your brand values and promises, which is the next step.

 Pull together your customer-facing employees and ask them what they would like the brand perception to be?
 Which qualities and feelings do they want to be associated with the brand, and how can the business make this happen, in their opinion – what needs to be done?

 You need to decide what your business stands for, and how this is going to be a consistent message across every part of the brand.
-Signage, uniforms, social media, business cards, telephone manner, emails – every part of the business that your audience comes into contact with needs to deliver the same message; employee engagement is critical for this element.
+Signage, uniforms, social media, business cards, telephone manners, emails – every part of the business that your audience comes into contact with needs to deliver the same message; employee engagement is critical for this element.

 Cut Dead Weight

-As important as it is to figure what is going to work, you need to identify the areas that aren’t working.
+As important as it is to figure out what is going to work, you need to identify the areas that aren’t working.
 What is preventing your audience from engaging with you?
 Whatever it is, change it or lose it.

 Tell Your Story

-Authentic storytelling should be an integral part of your brand, its distinguishes yourself from the competition and allows your audience to form an emotional connection with the brand; these emotions lead to loyal and trusting brand advocates.
+Authentic storytelling should be an integral part of your brand, it distinguishes you from the competition and allows your audience to form an emotional connection with the brand; these emotions lead to loyal and trusting brand advocates.
 Your compelling brand story could stem from its (humble) beginnings, up to the present day and should effortlessly convey your values; this evergreen content can be shared in it different ways for years to come.